microsoft/vscode-docs/docs/editor/intellisense.md

 ## What is IntelliSense?

-IntelliSense is a general term for a variety of code editing features, including: code completion, paramter info, quick info, and list members.
+IntelliSense is a general term for a variety of code editing features, including: code completion, parameter info, quick info, and list members.

 IntelliSense has been described in a number of ways.